favila/enhanced-entity-map/README.md

 # Go get a deploy token from https://clojars.org/tokens
 # deploy also cleans and builds jar
+export CLOJARS_USERNAME=username
+export CLOJARS_PASSWORD=token
-CLOJARS_USERNAME=username CLOJARS_PASSWORD=token clojure -T:build deploy
+clojure -T:build deploy

 # If above succeeds, it will print a git tag command of the deployed version.
 # Run it and push.